Blake Leeper: Athletics career

 Leeper made his international debut in 2009 at Rio de Janeiro.
 In 2011 he won a silver medal in the World Championships 4 × 100 m relay T42–46 classification with a time of 42.84.
 In the 2012 Paralympic Games, he won an individual silver medal in the 400 meter T44 event and a bronze medal in the 200m T44 event with a time of 22.46.

 Leeper served a competition ban from 2015 to 2017 for an anti-doping regulation violation after testing positive for benzoylecgonine, a metabolite of cocaine.
 It was determined that the use of cocaine was "not intended to enhance performance" which resulted in a reduced sanction period.
 Although the U.S. Anti-Doping Agency had reduced the initial two year ban to one year due to a settlement agreement, a subsequent ruling confirmed that the International Paralympic Committee had no obligation to recognize the agreement, which it did not.
 Therefore Leeper was ineligible for Rio 2016.

 In July 2016, Leeper set an American record in the 400-metre race with a time of 46.54 seconds.

 Leeper returned to competition at the U.S. Track & Field Championships in 2017, becoming the first double-leg amputee to compete at the event.
 He set a new world record in the 400m T43 classification in a time of 45.25.

-Although Leeper was chosen by the US Paralympics to represent Team USA in Rio 2016, he did participate in the tournament.
+Although Leeper was chosen by the US Paralympics to represent Team USA in Rio 2016, he did not participate in the tournament.

 Leeper placed fourth in the men's 400m T62 final in a personal best time of 47.32 at the 2024 Summer Paralympics in Paris.

 Prosthetics eligibility in World Athletics

-In October 2020 Court of Arbitration for Sport dismissed Leeper's appeal to run with in major World Athletics events (including the Olympic Games) with his prosthetic legs.
+In October 2020 Court of Arbitration for Sport dismissed Leeper's appeal to run in major World Athletics events (including the Olympic Games) with his prosthetic legs.
 He can wear them in other International Competitions although his results will be listed separately and not recognized.